mthuurne/retroasm/docs/instruction-set.rst

 .. code-block::

-   func u1 foo(u16 A, u8& V)
+   func foo(u16 A, u8& V)

 Inside a function, value arguments are treated as local variables, meaning they can be modified.

-If the return type is empty, the function does not return anything:
+By default, functions do not return anything:

 .. code-block::